darwinia-network/darwinia-airnode/README.md

 ### Sponsor requester

 Please note that you need to run this command on each chain to sponsor different requester.
+Currently: Pangolin & ArbitrumGoerli
+And this command will submit a transaction, the sponsor-mnemonic wallet should have some token to pay the extrinsic fee.

 ```shell
 npx @api3/airnode-admin sponsor-requester \